Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Problem setup: Boussinesq fluid with rigid bottom and upper boundaries

-in which $\epsilon$ measures the nonlinearity of the topographically generated internal waves, and $\mu$ represents the Froude number of the reference flow.
-This study assumes $\epsilon \ll 1$ to neglect the nonlinear effects in the leading order.
-If we regard the full depth $H$ as the typical length scale of the reference velocity, $\mu^{-2}$ roughly represents the gradient Richardson number.
-Besides, since we have scaled the tidal frequency by $N^\star$, if we regard $H$ as the horizontal extent of the topography, the parameter $\mu$ defines the so-called tidal excursion \citep{papoutsellis2023internal}.
-Accordingly, the assumption that $\mu$ is small would allow the use of the WKB approximation in the vertical direction or exclude the generation of higher harmonics of $\omega_T$.
-However, we do not rely on such approximations here; from now on, we set $\mu=1$, which means that the velocity variables are scaled by $N^\star H$.
+\yo{To apply the asymptotic expansion, we assume a small topography regime $\epsilon \ll 1$ so that the nonlinear effects are negligible in the leading order.} If we regard the full depth $H$ as the typical length scale of the reference velocity, $\mu^{-2}$ roughly represents the gradient Richardson number.
+Accordingly, the assumption that $\mu$ is small would allow the use of the WKB approximation in the vertical direction.
+However, we do not rely on such \yo{an approximation} here; from now on, we set $\mu=1$, which means that the velocity variables are scaled by $N^\star H$.
 For simplicity, we will omit the tilde on all symbols below.